quadrupl3d-ec/quadrupl3d-ec.github.io/devlog/2024/March/week3.md

 - 2:15  PM: Deployed the web application on docker through WSL Ubuntu-22.04.03.
 Need some sql dumps to set up local database.
 - 4:30  PM: Finished setting up everything on WSL.
 Blender2.79 GUI is running super smooth in windows.
 - 5:30  PM: Trying to use the dedicated GPU for any GUI applications running on WSL through X server on windows.
+- 7:00  PM: Using dedicated GPU to get a 1080p render in windows.
+Dedicated GPU takes ~12min. to get a 1080p render.
+- 9:30  PM: Using integrated GPU to get renders.

 ## **Wednesday: March 20**
 - 9:30  AM: Signed IN.